zuozhenggh/learning-library/security-library/oig-upgrade/pre-upgrade/pre-upgrade.md

 * An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported
 * SSH Private Key to access the host via SSH
-* You have completed Lab 1: Initialize the workshop Environment
+* You have completed:
+      - Lab 1: Initialize the workshop Environment

 ## **STEP 1:** Create a non-SYSDBA user